physicsturtle/physicsturtle_old/math/calculus-III/Unit4/lessonC.md

 unit: unit4
 ---

+- Variable bounds of integration
+- Swapping order of integration

 The double integral over a rectangular region had constant bounds of integration.
 When considering regions that are not rectangular, we need to allow these bounds to be variable.